-I didn’t start this blog as a diary but a lot of my past involves character building and financial takeaways that has helped create the person I am today.
+I didn’t mean to start this blog as a diary (but it totally is haha.)
+A lot of my past involves character building and financial takeaways that have helped create the person I am today.
 Plus, I would hate to have to explain things repeatedly, or worst, drop random names.
 I needed to set the foundations because the more I begin to write about my financial lessons, the more these names popped up.
 This will act as an index of what will eventually become useful in the future as this blog grows.

 I give a very personal and very private look into what I believe made me who I am today.

 We’re still a personal finance brain hive, trust me.
 I don’t mean this website to be only a personal diary but I do find myself wishing for a characters glossary more often than not.
 Before I cut to the money, I feel a good blog should rightfully grow with you.
 For the 25 years that I was not blogging – this is what’s needed to fill in the blanks.
 I figured it wouldn’t hurt to add one down the road so readers know I’m not just a single person behind my insanity.

 Other people are also responsible for all this sassy mess 😛